aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 ### Metrics

-You can view the metrics of es-loader, which normalizes logs and sends data to Amazon ES, in CloudWatch Metrics.
+You can view the metrics of es-loader, which normalizes logs and sends data to OpenSearch Service, in CloudWatch Metrics.

 * Custom namespace: SIEM
 * Dimension: logtype